remotephone/serverless-portfolio/course_differences/automate_your_deployment.md

 This section has some out of date parts.
 Specifically,

 Many of the consoles have been updated since this course was originally released.
-I didn't run into any issues until the CodeBuild example in "Create a Codebuild Build."
+I didn't run into any issues unaws til the CodeBuild example in "Create a Codebuild Build."

 - You cannot specify a runtime in the console, this needs to be specified in the buildspec.yml instead.
 Here's an example: